canonical/ubuntu-pro-client/docs/explanations/data_collection.rst

 APT package downloads
 =====================

-If you have any of the following services enabled, then the following data collection method will be in use whenever downloading packages for one of these services.
+If you have any of the following services enabled, then the data collection method described below will be in use whenever downloading packages for one of these services.

 - ``anbox-cloud``